programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 ### Retrieving Data Using an API

+We are going to use an API query to retrieve data.
 First, let's define a range of dates from which the API will retrieve data for our dataset.
 The goal is to create two string objects: `today_str` and `start_day_str`.
 Here, you are restricting the range to 365 days before today (including today):

 ```
 today = date.today()